PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		siblingListener("0.0.0.0:4001")

+* setSiblingConnectTimeout(\<timeout ms\>) - Sets a timeout in milliseconds
+  for new connections to siblings.
+Defaults to 5000 ms (5 seconds).
+For example:

+        setSiblingConnectTimeout(1000)

 * setMaxSiblingQueueSize(\<size\>) - Sets the maximum size of the
-  queue for replication events waiting to be processed.
+  send and receive queues for replication events waiting to be processed.
   Defaults to 5000.
-This is only to handle short-term spikes in load/latency - if error messages relating to the queue max size being reached are seen, then you should consider using sharded string stats dbs (newShardedStringStatsDB), and/or tuning the stats db expiry sleep time (twSetExpireSleep).
+This is only to handle short-term spikes in load/latency - if error messages relating to the recv queue max size being reached are seen, then you should consider using sharded string stats dbs (newShardedStringStatsDB), and/or tuning the stats db expiry sleep time (twSetExpireSleep).